Benjamín Alvarado

+Early life and amateur career

 Alvarado was born in Santiago, Chile.
 He played college golf at Arizona State University, earning All-American honors in 2006 and 2007.

-He turned professional in 2007.
+Professional career

+In 2007, Alvarado turned professional.
 Alvarado has played on the Challenge Tour in 2008 and 2009; the Tour de las Américas, winning twice in 2011 and finishing second on the Order of Merit; the Canadian Tour, finishing third on the Order of Merit in 2011; PGA Tour Latinoamérica, finishing 23rd on the 2012 Order of Merit; and the Web.com Tour, winning the 2013 Brasil Classic to earn his tour card.
 Alvarado is the first Chilean winner on the Web.com Tour and was a last-minute sponsor exemption for the Brazil event.
 He finished 11th on the 2013 Web.com Tour regular-season money list to earn his 2014 PGA Tour card.
 Alvarado is the first Chilean to earn a PGA Tour card.
 In 2013–14, he made only one cut in six events, finished 240th on the FedEx Cup points list and lost his PGA Tour card.

+Personal life

+Alvarado married model and presenter Lucila Vit in 2012.
+They divorced in 2016.